-Mr I Fosbrooke and Ms J Carr are members of the Board of Albyn Housing Society Limited and are tenants of Albyn.
+Mr I Fosbrooke is a member of the Board of Albyn Housing Society Limited and a tenant of Albyn.
 The rent which tenant Board members pay for their home and any balances on their tenancy accounts are managed at arms' length in accordance with the Society's policies and procedures in force from time to time.

-Ms M Smith is a councillor with the Highland Council.
-Any transactions with the Highland Council are made at arm's length, on normal commercial terms and Ms Smith cannot use her position to her advantage.
+Ms M Smith, Mr R Bremner and Ms G Sinclair are councillors with the Highland Council.
+Any transactions with the Highland Council are made at arm's length, on normal commercial terms and members cannot use their position to gain advantage.

-During the financial year, 3 Board members received payments under a contrract for services for their Board duties.
-The total amount paid in the financial year was £5,831 (2018: £0)
+During the financial year, 5 (2019: 3) Board members received payments under a contract for services for their Board duties.
+The total amount paid in the financial year was £9,838 (2019: £5,831)

-28 Capital Commitments Group Society
+28 Capital Commitments Grou р Socie ty

+2020 2019 2020 2019

-2019 £'000 2018 £'000 2019 £'000 2018 £'000
+£'000 £'000 £'000 £'000

-Capital expenditure contracted for but not provided in the financial statements 25,932 23,779 25.932 23,779
+Capital expenditure contracted for but not provided in the

+financial statements 30,295 25,932 30,295 25,932